victortineo/madgo/wp-content/plugins/duplicate-post/readme.txt

 5. The admin bar link.

 == Upgrade Notice ==

+= 3.0.3 =
+Notices + small fixes and improvements

+= 3.0.2 =
+Small bugfixes: check the changelog for more info

 = 3.0.1 =
 Recommended if you have 3.0: fixes the upgrade bug